Before Njan Marykutty: Box Office Analysis Of Jayasurya's Previous 5 Movies!

 - Captain Movie Review: Jayasurya Not Acts, But Lives As VP Sathyan In This Moving Biopic!

 Jayasurya is gearing up to deliver yet another film to remember, in the form of Njan Marykutty, which has been directed by popular film-maker Ranjith Sankar.
-The movie will be gracing the big screens tomorrow (June 15, 2018) and expectations are good enough on this venture, which looks a fresh attempt.
+The movie will be gracing the big screens tomorrow (June 15, 2018) and expectations are good enough on this venture, which looks like a fresh attempt.

 Meanwhile, Jayasurya is definitely going through a purple patch, with the actor in him coming up with some remarkable performances in each film of his.
 Most of his previous films have won a lot of praises and went on to do an equally good business at the box office as well.
 Njan Marykutty is expected to continue that trend.
-Before the big arrival of Njan Marykutty, here is a box office analysis on Jayasurya's previous 5 movies.
+Before the big arrival of Njan Marykutty, here is a box office analysis of Jayasurya's previous 5 movies.

 Captain

 Captain was the actor's first release of the year 2018 and Jayasurya didn't miss the target.
 The film, which is the biopic of veteran football player VP Sathya was lauded by the critics and the audiences.
-Jayasurya's performance as the lead character made an ever lasting impact and the movie still remains as one of the best performing Malayalam movies at the box office in the year so far.
+Jayasurya's performance as the lead character made an everlasting impact and the movie still remains as one of the best performing Malayalam movies at the box office in the year so far.

 Aadu 2

 Nothing much has to be said about Aadu 2, which emerged as a sequel that did a scintillating business than its prequel.
-The movie emerged as a blockbuster with the audiences pouring in to the theatres in large numbers.
-The movie, which had graced the theatres during the Christmas season of 2017 continued its domination in the theatres for a good number of days and could be tagged as one of the biggest successes in the actor's career so far.
+The movie emerged as a blockbuster with the audiences pouring into the theatres in large numbers.
+The movie, which had graced the theatres during the Christmas season of 2017 continued its domination at the theatres for a good number of days and could be tagged as one of the biggest successes in the actor's career so far.

 Punyalan Private Limited

-Punyalan Piivate Limited, the previous film from Jayasurya-Ranjith Sankar team was a befitting sequel to a superhit prequel.
+Punyalan Private Limited, the previous film from Jayasurya-Ranjith Sankar team was a befitting sequel to a superhit prequel.
 In fact, Punyalan Private Limited emerged as a bigger grosser as it went on to fetch above 16 Crores at the box office and the movie enjoyed a long run in the theatres.

 Fukri